jamestchavez/mod12emptracker/README.md

 # mod12emptracker

+Creating a program that will allow the owner of a company to see all the departments, roles, and employees in his company.
+It will also allow him to go through and see who belongs to what role and department while also being able to view their salary.
+If the owner chooses, they can also view different parameters such as employee/dept, role/salary, etc..

 # 12 SQL: Employee Tracker

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.